MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 kubectl get all -n yelb
 ```

 Before deploying the Yelb application and creating the `ingress` object, the script generates a `SecretProviderClass` to retrieve the TLS certificate from Azure Key Vault and generate the Kubernetes secret for the `ingress` object.
-It is important to note that the [Secrets Store CSI Driver for Key Vault](/azure/aks/csi-secrets-store-identity-access) only creates the Kubernetes secret containing the TLS certificate when the `deployment` with the `SecretProviderClass` and volume definition is created.
-To accommodate this, the YAML manifest of the `yelb-ui` deployment has been modified as follows:
+It's important to note that the Kubernetes secret containing the TLS certificate is only created by the [Secrets Store CSI Driver for Key Vault](/azure/aks/csi-secrets-store-identity-access) when the `SecretProviderClass` and volume definition is included in the `deployment`.
+To this purpose, we need to modify the YAML manifest of the `yelb-ui` deployment as follows:

 - A `csi volume` definition is added, utilizing the `secrets-store.csi.k8s.io` driver, which references the `SecretProviderClass` object responsible for retrieving the TLS certificate from Azure Key Vault.
 - A `volume mount` is included to read the certificate as a secret from Azure Key Vault.